EngqvistLab/orgtools/README.md

 The org_tax module is used to interconvert organism names and taxonomic identifiers.
 It is also used to find the full taxonomic lineage of organisms as well as computing taxonomic distance between organisms.

 ### The data
 If not present the script downloads and unzips the "taxdmp.zip" file from NCBI.
+This file is about 60 MB in size.
 After unzipping the zipfile is removed from the system.
 The downloading and unzipping of the file will take some time the first time the script is run.

 ### Running the code
 **get_taxid()** takes a list of organism names as input and returns a dictionary with organism name keys and taxonomic identifier values.